What Is a Fluorescein Eye Stain Test?

 - the presence of foreign bodies, such as an eyelash

-In some cases, the damage could be caused by abnormal tear production (or dry eye).
-This is a condition in which there are insufficient tears to nourish and protect the eye, leading to inflammation of the cornea.
+In some cases, the damage could be caused by abnormal tear production, or dry eye.
+With this condition, you have insufficient tears to nourish and protect the eye.
+This can lead to inflammation of the cornea.
 Your test may also reveal a blocked tear duct.

 This test is risk-free.
-However, the fluorescein dye may stain for a few days if it touches the skin around your eye.
+The fluorescein dye may stain for a few days if it touches the skin around your eye.

-In general, there is nothing you need to do to prepare for this test.
-If you wear contact lens, you will be asked to take them out beforehand.
+In general, there’s nothing you need to do to prepare for this test.
+If you wear contact lens, you’ll be asked to take them out beforehand.

-After the test, your doctor will use the results to diagnosis any problems you are having with your eyes.
-He or she will meet with you to discuss the damage discovered on your cornea and plan any necessary treatment.
+After the test, your doctor will use the results to diagnosis any problems you’re having with your eyes.
+They’ll meet with you to discuss the damage discovered on your cornea and plan any necessary treatment.

 Treatment options may include:

-- removal of the foreign object from the eye
+- removal of the foreign object from your eye

 - wearing a temporary eye patch or bandage contact lens